Gauging the wave: Look to Virginia for early signs of ‘suburban revolt’

 “The election happened and it became a full-time job for me to be dealing with all of this,” she said.
 The group now has more than 3,600 members who have been instrumental in organizing grassroots actions including canvassing and organizing candidate forums.

 The group’s first target was the 2017 gubernatorial election.
-Trump carried Chesterfield by about 4,000 votes in 2016.
-It’s a traditionally Republican neighborhood that a Democrat, Ralph Northam, carried for governor last year for the first time since 1961.
+Trump carried Chesterfield, a traditionally Republican neighborhood, by about 4,000 votes in 2016.
+But Gov. Ralph Northam carried it last year, the first time a Democrat did so since 1961.

 Brat as a Candidate